 In April 2015, NFPB exercised the option to purchase the naming rights to the multi-use facility for a period of 7 years.
 After payment of costs and expenses associated with the sale of the naming rights, CMPA was entitled to 50% of the revenue generated from the sale which totaled \$787,500.
 CMPA will receive these funds over the course of 7 years in annual payments of \$112,500.
-For the year ended September 30, 2016, CMPA recognized \$112,500 within user fee revenues.
-Since the NFPB pays on a calendar year basis, \$28,125 was recognized as unearned revenue as of September 30, 2016.
+For the period ended May 31, 2017, CMPA recognized \$75,000 within user fee revenues.